-Greece has some of the best beaches in the world and definitely the best beaches in Europe.
+Greece has some of the best beaches in the world and the best in Europe.
 The great thing about Greece’s beaches is that they are extremely diverse, and visiting a beach is one of the best things to do in Greece because you can find sandy beaches that look like the Sahara desert, or beaches with white sand and pine trees shadowing the sea waves.
 Such a diversity…

 The best beaches in Greece are: